 The common seal of the council will be kept in a safe place in the custody of the Chief Executive.
 A decision of the council, or any part of it, will be sufficient authority for sealing any document necessary to give effect to the decision.
 The common seal will be affixed to those documents which in the opinion of the council's legal advisors should be sealed.
-The affixing of the common seal will be attested by the council.
+The affixing of the common seal will normally be attested by the council, but in accordance with standing orders can be affixed by the Chief Executive and the Lord Mayor or other councillor in cases of emergency or urgency.